Fire and rescue services

 More information:

-If you're in an area where there's unrest, follow the advice of local authorities.
+Avoid demonstrations and follow the advice of local authorities.

 More information: